-While a high school student, his wife, Kay, is the density of the While a night school student, he wife, Kay, is the daughter of "It was an M-26 grenade that got us both," said the pale squad size patrol on Hill No. 270; the guy about twenty feet in a sudden there was this awful noise.
+"It was an M-26 grenade that got us both," said the pale young Arkansas Marine from his hospital bed.
+"We were on a squad size patrol on Hill No. 270; the guy about twenty feet in front of me must have been the one who tripped it.
+Just all of a sudden there was this awful noise.
 It knocked me down.
-I yelled for the corpsman right away.
+I was lying there . . .
+I never was unconscious . . . and I yelled for the corpsman right away.
 It's funny, I screamed for that corpsman immediately, maybe before I even hit the ground, but it seemed like I didn't yell for him until a long time later.
 I knew I was hit in the legs, but I could still move both my legs so I figured I was o.k.
 I didn't even know I was hit in the back until I got back to our base camp."